danielsnick3/linked-blog-starter-md/Nagoblin.md

 Each instance of damage additionally deals 1d1/2/3/4 bleed damage

-Bloodsucking Universe Action: As an action, if an enemy is afflicted by a negative status effect, this creature may consume the bleed on that enemy to lose that much blood at the beginning of each of their Special moves initiative for 3 rounds.
+Bloodsucking Universe Action: As an action, if an enemy is afflicted by a negative status effect, this creature may consume the bleed on that enemy to lose that much blood at the beginning of their Special moves initiative for 3 rounds.

 Iron Incarnation: This creature has a 15 feet walk speed and can't take the dash action.

 Snap: If this creature finishes an assault within 15 feet of the edge of the map, the target(s) of the assault must succeed on an dc 16 constitution saving throw or be violently snapped through a one-way frosted mirror to another part of the domain expansion with this creature following along.
 Each unsnapped creature may follow by entering the mirror.

-Blood Gauge: While at or above blood thresholds of 0/25/75/100, this creature's normal abilities gain 0/5/10/15 feet reach.
+Blood Gauge: While at or above blood thresholds of 0/25/75/100, this creature's normal moves gain 0/5/10/15 feet reach.
+This creatures special moves also gain additional benefits.

-Siphon: If this creature takes 15 or more damage in a single instance sans bleeding, they also gain that much blood.
+Siphon: If this creature takes 20 or more damage in a single instance sans bleeding, they also gain that much blood.

 Blood Rage: As a triggered action, when this creature reaches 100 blood they enter a blood rage knocking back all creatures within 10 feet 15 feet unless they succeed on a dc 10 dexterity saving throw.
 Blood rage lasts 3 rounds and applies the following effects to this creature
 1. The Special Moves initiative is temporarily sealed
-2. This creature can't gain blood, and the blood gauge decreases by 1/3 at the beginning of each of this creatures turns
+2. This creature can't gain or lose blood except by the blood gauge decreasing 1/3 at the beginning of each of this creatures turns
 3. This creature loses 10% of its maximum hp at the beginning of each of its turns
 4. This creature is clashable
 5. This creature is treated as being at 100 blood gauge